top of page

 How you can help yourself naturally!

 Not only are they very uncomfortable with symptoms such as painful urination, abdominal discomfort and incontinence, if left for long periods of time UTIs can have serious consequences.
-Conditions such as pyelonephritis, something I have been hospitalised with and know only too well how painful it is, and sepsis (when infection reaches the blood stream) are serious risks.
+Conditions such as pyelonephritis, something I have been hospitalised with and know only too well how painful it is, and sepsis (when an infection reaches the bloodstream) are serious risks.

 Supporting the prevention and management of UTIs through diet and lifestyle.

-Alongside taking a probiotic, dietary changes will help your healthy beneficial bacteria thrive.
+Alongside taking probiotics, dietary changes will help your healthy beneficial bacteria thrive such as reducing sugary, refined carbohydrates which can disrupt your gut microbiome.

-3) Try natural substances such as cranberry, D-mannose and hibiscus which help prevent adhesion of pathogens to the lining of the urinary tract.
+2) Try natural substances such as cranberry, D-mannose, hibiscus, Uva ursi and vitamin C which help prevent the adhesion of pathogens to the lining of the urinary tract.

 4) Address underlying drivers of poor resilience increasing your susceptibility to urinary tract infections.
-For example, blood glucose dysregulation, dehydration and low immunity will impact susceptibility.
+For example, blood sugar issues, a diet high in refined carbohydrates, dehydration and low immunity will impact susceptibility.

-5) Eat a varied diet and check your nutrient status. - Insufficient nutrient status including Vitamin A, Vitamin D, zinc, vitamin C, which are all important here, impact your resilience and likelihood to suffering reoccurrences.
+5) Eat a varied diet and check your nutrient status. - Insufficient nutrient status including Vitamin A, Vitamin D, zinc, and vitamin C, impacts your resilience and likelihood of suffering reoccurrences.

-For example, Vitamin A is important for mucous membranes that protect the lining of the urinary tract, it’s first line of defence, and Vitamin D directly stimulates localised immune responses protecting against infection.
+Vitamin A, for example, is important for mucous membranes that protect the lining of the urinary tract, its first line of defence, and Vitamin D directly stimulates localised immune responses protecting against infection.

-I hope this helps and if you need any help whatsoever, please do get in touch.
+If you have any questions or need any help whatsoever, please do get in touch.

 Julie x